baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

 ![E-safe Pre-study](assets/esafe.png)

+Aside from this, there are also other internal researches that I've been a part of, both with employees and thesis students.

 [Vinnova Publication]: https://www.vinnova.se/en/p/e-safe-pre-study/

 ## Motorcycle Airbags

-Autoliv has officially announced its [Motorcycle Airbags], and I was one of the person who is working on it.
-Specifically, I was working on the algorithm to detect when should we trigger the airbag.
-It was a lot of watching videos of motorcycles and dummies getting decimated in the crash track and processing time series data to make sure the kinematic data matches the video.
+Autoliv has officially announced its [Motorcycle Airbags], and part of the work I've done is making sure that the crash algorithm is robust and capable.

 ![Motorcycle](https://www.autoliv.com/sites/default/files/pr/202306017153-2.png)

 [Motorcycle Airbags]: https://www.autoliv.com/press/autoliv-launch-its-first-motorcycle-airbag-2025-2132315

-## Thesis Projects

-I had also supported our thesis students who are working on LLMs and transportation mode classification.
-Unfortunately, I did not stay long enough to see their presentation.
-But I believe they are at the stage where they can continue to work together with the members of the team.
-I hope they make a good paper!

 ## Next Chapters